zielesny/MIPET/README.md

 ### Tinker - Software Tools for Molecular Design
 In order to run MIPET, the Tinker molecular modeling tool package has to be added.
-For this, the Tinker executables and the files for the atomic parameters of version 8.10 must be downloaded (click <a href="https://dasher.wustl.edu/tinker/">here</a> to go to the Tinker website).
+For this, the Tinker executables and the files for the atomic parameters of version 8.10.2 must be downloaded (click <a href="https://dasher.wustl.edu/tinker/downloads/">here</a> to go to the Tinker website).
 Choose the correct version for your OS.
 The atomic parameters can be found in the "Tinker Package Distribution" archive.
 Inside is a directory named "params" in which all atomic parameter sets can be found.
 Please note the current <a href="https://dasher.wustl.edu/tinker/downloads/license.pdf">licence</a>.
-The executables and the parameter files have to be placed in a subfolder named "tinker", which you have to create in the root directory of MIPET.
+The executables and the parameter files have to be placed in a subfolder named "tinker", which you have to create in the root directory of MIPET.\
+A more detailed instruction can be found in the <a href="https://github.com/zielesny/MIPET/tree/main/Tutorial">Tutorial</a>.

 Example directory structure: